wincelau/html-csv-viewer/README.md

 ### With parameter

-Get the viewer and put it in your HTTP folder :
+Get the viewer.html and put it in your HTTP folder :

 ```bash
 curl -s https://raw.githubusercontent.com/wincelau/html-csv-viewer/master/viewer.min.html > viewer.html